 10% discount to NHS staff (just need to show your ID before they do the bill / invoice).

-Vodafone Advantage is offering up to 30% off Pay monthly bundles for you, plus five family members and friends.
+Vodafone Advantage is offering money off Pay monthly bundles for you, plus five family members and friends.

 We’ve teamed up with Westfield Health to offer all staff a health cash plan at a rate which is 17% cheaper than if you were to buy the equivalent plan direct from Westfield Health.
 Level 4, their most popular level of cover, is just 71p per day.

 To qualify for Company Shop Limited membership, applicants must:

 The following flexible working opportunities are available to all Derbyshire Healthcare employees.

 Voluntary part-time working is available to all staff regardless of their role, area of work or length of service with the NHS and gives you the opportunity to volunteer to reduce your weekly hours of work.
 Part-time working hours are weekly hours of work that are anything below 37.5 hours a week.

 When considering voluntary part-time working you will need to think about how a reduction in your weekly hours of work would affect your pay, leave entitlement and pension.

 Derbyshire Healthcare recognises the need for staff to balance paid work with other commitments and responsibilities and is able to offer employees who have a minimum of 12 months’ continuous service with the NHS the opportunity to access a career break.

 A career break enables you to take an unpaid break from your employment with the Trust for a variety of reasons in order to fulfill other responsibilities, commitments and ambitions, for example for carer’s responsibilities, training, study or time off to travel.